 Thomas was only in his mid-teens when his father died but he and his brothers were well served by their patrons, witnesses at their baptisms and responsible as godparents for the welfare of the boys.
 The witnesses at Thomas’s baptism were Lawrence Craigie of Kilgrastoun, Lawrence Olyphant of Pitkeathlie, John Craigie of Dunbarnie Elder, Blair, Doctor of Physick in Perth, Patrick Rosse of Ennerkeathie, Mr. Thomas Black, Minister of the Gospel at Perth, Mr. John Craigie, Brother Gorman to the Laird of Kilgrastoun, and Mr John Martin &c.
 These “witnesses” ensured that the boys got a good education to give them a start in life.

 After graduating from Edinburgh University Thomas worked as a merchant in Edinburgh for a year or two.
 Articles in which he traded included feathers from the Orkneys, beeswax and juniper berries, as well as the sale of wool.
 He also acted on behalf of his siblings in the purchase of goods.
-There is a suspicion at St. Andrews University that he served as an officer in the Swedish army for a short while after this, although evidence is hard to find.
+There is a suspicion at St. Andrews University that he served as an officer in the Swedish army for a short while after this, although no evidence has been found.

 In 1731 he moved to Markinch in Fife, the parish having been vacant for ten years.
 From there he was appointed as Principal of St. Mary’s College in St. Andrews from 1734 to 1739.
 In 1739 he became Principal of St. Leonard’s College, a move which marked a change in the fortunes of St. Andrews.